-How to make Compost – Step by Step
+How to make Compost – a Step by Step Guide

 Do you have a compost bin at home?
-If not, give it a go, with this guide to starting a compost bin
+If not, give it a go, with this guide to how to make compost

 Composting also provides you with free fertiliser that you can add to your garden to improve the growth of new fruit and vegetables, or flowers, trees and bushes.

 Here is a guide to starting a compost bin at home

 1. Choose a type of compost bin

 I would recommend a contained or fenced in compost bin, rather than an open heap.

 We built our bins from wood, as we needed a few of them to deal with the amount of compostable material we generate on our lifestyle block.
 If you are starting off, I would suggest you buy a readymade bin from a garden centre or DIY store.

 Containing your compost pile is especially important if you have a dog, as they can become seriously ill or even die from eating food that is breaking down as compost.
 Decomposing organic matter can contain a fungus that produces neurotoxins, which can make animals very sick very quickly.
 These toxins can also be found in decomposing food in rubbish bins too, so it’s important to contain these too.
 Click to this link from a vet about toxins in compost.

 2. Choose a place for the compost bin